learning-zone/css-basics/notes/css.md

 ---

-#### What is the difference between class selectors and id selectors?
+#### Q. What is the difference between class selectors and id selectors?
 An overall block is given to class selector while id selectors take only a single element differing from other element

 ---

-#### When working on a large codebase CSS it can quickly become unwieldly and difficult to maintain.
+#### Q. When working on a large codebase CSS it can quickly become unwieldly and difficult to maintain.
 How do you approach this problem?
 How do you architect your CSS (and have you heard/used BEM, OOCS or SMACSS)?

 ---

-#### What is CSS BEM
+#### Q. What is CSS BEM?

 The BEM methodology is a naming convention for CSS classes in order to keep CSS more maintainable by defining namespaces to solve scoping issues.
 BEM stands for Block Element Modifier which is an explanation for its structure.
 A Block is a standalone component that is reusable across projects and acts as a "namespace" for sub components (Elements).
 Modifiers are used as flags when a Block or Element is in a certain state or is different in structure or style.